AllardQuek/Youtube-DL-Extract/README.md

 When I needed to download 30 songs off Youtube for a [Guess The Song](https://songtrivia2.io/) game 🙃

-## 1. Downloading mp3 from Youtube: Install youtube-dl
+## 1. Downloading mp3 from Youtube
-`pip install youtube-dl`
+Install youtube-dl: `pip install youtube-dl`

 Navigate to Youtube download folder:
 `cd download`